KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 People will notice that there is a small `<dexfee>` required as part of the AtomicDEX protocol.
 This is 1/777 of the transaction amount and it is calibrated to make spam attacks impractical.
 The 1/777 fee is about equal to 0.1287% of the `<takerpayment>`.

 By forcing a would-be attacker to spend real money, attacking the network becomes costly.
-Without this spam prevention, the AtomicDEX could otherwise be attacked at the protocol level by any person performing a plethora of trade requests.
+Without this spam prevention, AtomicDEX could otherwise be attacked at the protocol level by any person performing a plethora of trade requests.

-It is possible that some atomic swaps can initiate, and then fail to complete, which raises questions about what happens to the `<dexfee>` in this scenario.
+Naturally, some atomic swaps can initiate and then fail to complete, which raises questions about what happens to the `<dexfee>` in this scenario.
 The `<dexfee>` is the first charge in the protocol; in this sense, there is a `<dexfee>` charged for these failed atomic swaps.

 However, this failure should not be looked upon in isolation.
 The AtomicDEX protocol is based on statistics.
 Statistically speaking, there will be some percentage of atomic swaps that start and will not complete.